 2. Second, it is usually written from the author directly to the reader.
 Stephen King does this all the time — he explains his goals for the story, or his inspirations, or his experience writing it.

-Now that we’ve covered the differences between the prologue and epilogue, and afterward vs. epilogue, let’s look at examples from cinema.
+Now that we’ve covered the differences between the prologue and epilogue let’s look at some other epilogue examples.

 WHAT IS AN EPILOGUE IN CINEMA?